wimverleyen/wimverleyen.github.io/_posts/2023-10-19-ai_accelerator.md

 ### Constructing a business framework to unshackle innovation and breakdown internal AI literacy.

 This [presentation](/assets/pdfs/AI_Accelerator_Summit_Boston_2023.pdf) reviews a business framework for defining a business plan regarding AI/ML innovation.

-As many organizations seek using Gen AI/AI/ML
+As many organizations seek using Gen AI/AI/ML, investing in Gen AI/AI/ML can be challenging.
+For instance, gaps in AI literacy, limited availability of data, misalignment between AI strategy and overall business strategy are some recurrent challenges.

 ### Recording